 Levels of Credit Market

 - Central and Commercial Banks: In this prospect, the bank acts as a regulator.
-Through loans, the bank circulates the supply and demand of money, aids banks in troubles, and keeps them liquid to eliminate the cash gaps.
+Through loans, the bank circulates the supply and demand of money, aids banks in trouble, and keeps them liquid to eliminate the cash gaps.

 - Commercial Bank and Its Clients